AIRLab-POLIMI/mobile-manipulation-scout-rebel/multi_aruco_plane_detection/README.md

 The system is:
 - **Robust to noise**: SVD and PCA algorithms are used to estimate the plane and the orientation of the multi-aruco setup.
   These algorithms are robust to noise and can handle a large number of markers.
-- **Fast**: operates at 30Hz on a standard laptop, the same frequency of the camera image publisher.
+- **Fast**: operates at the same frequency as the camera driver, but can easily be adapted to work at a higher frequency.
 - **Robust to outliers**: the RANSAC algorithm is used to estimate the plane of the multi-aruco setup.
 This algorithm is robust to outliers and can discard non-relevant data points outside the expected data distribution.

-## Description of the Algorithm
+### Algorithm Definition

-The algorithm is based on the following steps:
+The algorithm works as follows:
-1. Given the Aruco markers in the image, and their poses estimated (positions and orientations)
+1. Given the Aruco Markers estimated (positions and orientations) poses in the input image, processes the data to estimate the most precise and correct orientation of the multi-aruco setup, assuming that all markers are placed on the same plane.
 2. The algorithm estimates the plane of the Aruco markers using a RANSAC algorithm.
 Each iteration of the RANSAC algorithm estimates a plane using a random subset of Aruco markers.
 The plane with the most inliers is selected as the best plane.
-3. The algorithm used for estimation of the plane coordinates is based on SVD (Singular Value Decomposition) of the Aruco markers positions.
-The SVD algorithm is used to estimate the normal vector of the plane.
+3. The algorithm used for the estimation of the plane coordinates is based on SVD (*Singular Value Decomposition*) of the markers positions.
+The SVD algorithm is used to estimate the vector normal to the plane.
-4. The normal vector to the plane corresponds to the z axis of the multi-aruco setup.
+4. The normal vector to the plane corresponds to the z-axis of the multi-aruco setup.
-5. Then the algorithm estimates the x,y axes orientation of the plane using the other markers positions.
-The x axis orientation is estimated using with the PCA algorithm (Principal Component Analysis) of the bottom markers positions projected onto the plane.
+5. Then the algorithm estimates the x,y-axes orientation of the plane using the other markers positions.
+The x-axis orientation is estimated using the PCA algorithm (*Principal Component Analysis*) of the bottom markers positions projected onto the plane.
-6. The y axis orientation is estimated using the cross product between the z axis and the x axis computed.
+6. The y-axis orientation is estimated using the cross-product between the computed z-axis and the x-axis.
 7. Then the final orientation of the multi-aruco setup is obtained by converting the transformation matrix of the vectors into a rotation quaternion.
 The orientation is then applied to all aruco markers.